ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

 Filebrowser app.
 This has to be done immediately after installing the app.
 If the app restarts, the log message showing the password will not be shown again.

+If you are too late in retrieving the password, you can delete the app in the CapRover UI and redeploy it using the one-click app install menu.

 When logging into Filebrowser app, you may see "This location can't be reached".
 This is because Filebrowser is configured to show files in a folder called "datalake" and that folder hasnt been created yet.
 You may do any of the following: